Ford-Luxoft/sdl_requirements/detailed_docs/UnixSignals/LowVoltage/LowVoltage_TRS.md

 3.
 In case
-SDL processes PTU (writing to policies database)
+SDL processes writing to policies database
 and HMI sends "LOW_VOLTAGE" and then "WAKE_UP" UNIX signal

 SDL must